Sueh-Tam/cookin-up/README.md

 # cookin-up

-This template should help get you started developing with Vue 3 in Vite.
+This is a study project, to learn how to program with Vue3.js.

 ## Recommended IDE Setup